-When working with a lawyer, complete honesty and full disclosure aren't just ethical considerations – they're crucial elements that can make or break your legal case.
+When working with a personal injury lawyer, complete honesty and full disclosure aren't just ethical considerations – they're crucial elements that can make or break your legal case.

 Understanding why transparency with your attorney matters can help you avoid potential pitfalls and maximize your chances of a favorable outcome.